ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 ## Building on Virtual Machines

 Previously, most blockchain ecosystems required developers to implement their applications in the smart-contract language supported natively by the ecosystem.
-This causes pain for developers, as developers need to learn new technology stacks specific to each ecosystem they develop in.

 Developers with advanced use cases that required more customization were forced to start from scratch, and had to implement complex abstractions like networking, state storage, and consensus,